I see that you’re hurtin’, why’d you take so long

 After seeing TG:M in theaters this weekend, I watched the original 1986 movie (free on Amazon Prime right now) for comparison.
 The locker room banter in TG1 seemed more genuinely mean-spirited.
 That was back when bullies were bullies and no one was afraid of getting canceled?

 An emotional anchor to the new film is the might-actually-last romance between Cruise and a single mother.
-This is a contrast from the 1986 film in which baby-faced “Pete” and his instructor appeared to live out their respective sexual fantasies next to each other.
+This is a contrast from the affair in the 1986 film in which baby-faced “Pete” and his instructor.
 And, this gets us back to the wholesome “Hold My Hand” song.
 People are lonely these days.
 This movie fills an emotional void.
 The audience feels safe with grown-up Cruise, perhaps especially at a time when it feels like there are not a lot of grown-ups in leadership.

 Seeing this movie felt like a religious experience, speaking as a religious person (more on religion in TG:M from Ross Douthat).
 I did some reading online after the movie.
 One man claimed that he had seen the movie three times and “cried all the way through it on the third time,” just as Lady Gaga recommends.
 I am noting this a social phenomenon.
 Of course Hollywood producers are good at manipulating emotions but it’s still interesting to see which high-budget films end up working.